Martin Smith (swimmer)

-Trevor Martin Smith is a former English competitive swimmer who represented Great Britain in two Olympic Games (Montreal 1976 & Moscow 1980), FINA world championships (1978) and European championships (1977), and swam for England in the 1978 Commonwealth Games.
+Trevor Martin Smith (born 10 January 1960) is a former English competitive swimmer who represented Great Britain in two Olympic Games (Montreal 1976 & Moscow 1980), FINA world championships (1978) and European championships (1977), and swam for England in the 1978 Commonwealth Games.
 Smith was an Olympic bronze medallist and won six medals in major international swimming championships as a member of British or English teams.
 He also played American football - Place Kicker while a student-athlete at the University of Arkansas.

 Swimming

 Smith represented Great Britain at the 1976 and 1980 Olympic Games.
 He was part of the bronze medal winning team in the men's 4×100-metre medley relay alongside teammates Gary Abraham, Duncan Goodhew and David Lowe.

 Smith also represented Great Britain winning a bronze medal at the 1978 World championships (Berlin) and a bronze medal at the 1977 European Championships in Sweden.

 He represented England and won a silver medal in the 4×100 metres medley relay and two bronze medals in the freestyle relays, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
 He is also a two times winner of the ASA National Championship 100 metres freestyle (1977 and 1980).
+In addition, Smith was a water polo player, representing Great Britain at the senior and Under 18 level.

 Smith joined the swimming team at the University of Arkansas where he became a 3 time All American, and later becoming their head coach until the team was discontinued in 1996.
 That same year, he was inducted into the Arkansas Swimming Hall of Fame.
-In 2019, Smith was inducted into the University of Arkansas Sports Hall of Honor for his achievements as a Razorback swimmer and football player.
+In 2019, Smith was inducted into the University of Arkansas Sports Hall of Honor for his achievements as a Razorback swimmer, football player and coach.